jkfids/pinn-burgers/README.md

 A major recent development in the field is the introduction of the physics-informed neural network (PINN).
 PINNs employ AI deep learning to model and simulate non-linear PDEs such as the Burgers equation.
 It utilizes a special type of neural network that are regularized by physical laws (hence physics-informed) that has numerable advantages over traditional numerical simulation methods.

-This repository implements PINNs to solve Burgers' equation, primarily using the PyTorch machine learning library.
+This repository implements PINNs to solve Burgers' equation, primarily using the PyTorch library.

 Source(s):
 https://maziarraissi.github.io/PINNs/